EdWordy/Nota-Lang-Spec/README.md

 # NOTA language specification
-A toy programming language with a litte extra capability.
-NOTA is somewhat like python with a simple and readable if spartan syntax, but eschews identation for line breaks.
+A toy programming language with a little extra capability.
+NOTA is somewhat like python with a simple and readable, if spartan syntax, but eschews identation for line breaks.

 ---